Adani's Bravus pushes ahead with new Australian thermal coal mine

-MELBOURNE, June 24 (Reuters) - Adani Enterprises' (ADEL.NS) Bravus Mining said on Thursday it had broken ground on its new thermal coal mine in northern Australia, as banks and insurers pull out of financing new such projects to curb global carbon emissions.
+MELBOURNE (Reuters) - Adani Enterprises’ Bravus Mining said on Thursday it had broken ground on its new thermal coal mine in northern Australia, as banks and insurers pull out of financing new such projects to curb global carbon emissions.

 The International Energy Agency (IEA) warned last month that investors should not fund new oil, gas and coal supply projects if the world wants to reach net zero emissions by mid-century.